Looking for details of a Project Manager’s Job Description?

 What about the Certification and/or Training that is Required for Project Managers?

 For project managers, the most widely known and accepted certification is the Project Management Institute’s PMP Certification.
-PMP is an internationally recognized certification and as of 2022, there are more than 1M PMP certified professional working across various sectors.
+PMP is an internationally recognized certification and as of 2022, there are more than 1M PMP certified professionals working across various sectors.

 If you want to research what certifications are available for project managers, we suggest you to check out the project management certifications list found on Wikipedia.